CodeYourFuture/curriculum/content/induction/blocks/learning-as-community/index.md

 ### Introduction

-The facilitator can use the Miro board presentation to guide trainees and volunteers on a discussion about how we learn together as a community.
+The facilitator will use the Miro board presentation to guide trainees and volunteers on a discussion about how we learn together as a community.